 Thoncroft et al. (2011) looks at the annual cycle of the West African monsoon.
 They found that between April and May the peak in column moisture flux convergence and rainfall is located around ~4ºN (see their Figs 2b and 4c).
 This describes the major season of the middle and coastal belt.
 In July they noticed a further shift in the moisture further inland around 10ºN which gives the peak in the rainfall in the northern belt and the beginning of the Sahelian region rainfall.
-The drop in rainfall around day 200 and a little beyond (Fig. 3.3), is associated with the shift in the moisture flux further inland.
+The drop in rainfall around day 200, and a little beyond (Fig. 3.3), is associated with the shift in the moisture flux further inland.
 The retreating of the ITCZ after the month of August (the peak of the northern belt and Sahelian rainfall) marks the beginning of the minor season in the middle and coastal belts.
 The difference between the minor season peaks in rainfall for the middle and coastal belts is likely due to the difference between the lengths of time the ITCZ is located in each of the two belts as it moves southwards.
 The steady movement of the ITCZ southwards will result in regular distribution of precipitation in the middle belt during the month of August which marks the “little dry season” in the middle and coastal belts.
 However since the coastal belt is further south, the time taken for the ITCZ to reach the coastal belt could be late.
 Since the end of the season is sharp and abrupt, the late arrival of the ITCZ at the coastal belt could result in a shorter minor season in the belt.
 This however needs further investigation.

 b) Rainfall Rates